Development Economics and International Studies (MA)

-- A qualified degree (Bachelor's or equivalent) in Economics or a subject related field necessary.
-Applicants should have 70 ECTS in economics/management including at least basic knowledge of microeconomics, macroeconomics, and statistics/econometrics.
+- Qualified degree (Bachelors, Diploma or equivalent) in Economics or a related field.
+Applicants should have 70 ECTS in economics/management including at least basic knowledge of (a minimum of 5 ECTS each in) microeconomics, macroeconomics, and statistics/econometrics.

-- Good knowledge of English demonstrated by the following (or equivalent) test results:
+- Sound knowledge of English with one of the following test scores (or equivalents):

 - UNIcert® III

 Please find more detailed information on how to apply for a Master or advanced degree programme on the following website: https://master.fau.de.